JSnetSystems/standalone-utility/README.md

    Enter device 0A80 to display dataset listing.

-3. Select 4 to display PDS directory, if you don’t know the PDS name or skip this and go to step 4
+3. Select 4 to display PDS directory if you don’t know the PDS name or skip this and go to step 4

    Enter dataset===>SYS1.PROCLIB
    Enter the four digit DASD device number ===> 0A80